Training & Internship Visa for Germany

 Prospects after graduation

-After completing your vocational training course in Germany, you have an excellent chance of being taken on directly in an employment relationship.
-Otherwise, you can get a residence permit for 18 months to seek employment without having to leave the country first.
+After completing your vocational training course in Germany, you have an excellent chance of being taken on directly in an employment relationship through a German work visa.
+Otherwise, you can get a residence permit for 18 months to seek employment without having to leave the country first, or later apply for a freelance German visa if you plan to work independently.
 Until you find a job matching your qualifications, you can work full-time without restriction to earn a living.

 Proof of financing and health insurance